 The best way to get to Riuh Bazaar is by car, bike or LRT Train.
 A popular landmark is the New Straits Times office at Jalan Riong, Bangsar.

-- Driving – Just key in Riuh Bazaar into Waze or Google Maps, and it should lead you straight to the doorstep.
+- Driving – Key in Riuh Bazaar into Waze or Google Maps, and it should lead you straight to the doorstep.
 Parking is available around the area.

 - LRT – Take the Light Rail Transit or LRT train to the Bangsar Station using the Kelana Jaya Magenta Line (KJ16).
-From the station, it is a 15 minute walk to Riuh Bazaar and you can also use Waze or Google Maps for directions.
+It is a 15-minute walk to Riuh Bazaar from the station, and you can also use Waze or Google Maps for directions.

 - Raid Hailing Services – Use Grab, GoCar or MyCar to get here from anywhere in the Klang Valley, and you can put in APW Bangsar as your destination.

-- Taxi – Just tell the taxi man or woman that you want to go to New Straits Times or NST in Jalan Riong, Bangsar.
+- Taxi – Tell the taxi man or woman you want to go to New Straits Times or NST in Jalan Riong, Bangsar.
 If you tell the taxi APW or Riuh, they will not know where this place is.

-If you are bringing in products from China which are generally commercialized, do not bother to apply.
+If you are bringing in products from China that are generally commercialized, do not bother to apply.
 I say this because the organizers are all out to provide something different and unique.

 I would suggest you apply to the many other weekend bazaars in PJ and KL, especially the shopping malls bazaars.